[Apollo 10] - Snoopy Astronaut Doll, Mascot of the Apollo 10 LM Crew. Signed and inscribed by CDR Tom Stafford

 Snoopy Astronaut Doll Signed by Apollo 10 Mission Commander Tom Stafford

-Snoopy Astronaut doll, produced in China by Determined Distributions of San Francisco for United Feature Syndicate, 1969.
-Plastic and fabric, 10 inches tall; a few minor smudges or scuffs to interior of helmet.
-With the original display box.
+Snoopy Astronaut Doll, produced in China by Determined Distributions of San Francisco for United Feature Syndicate, 1969.

-From the Peanuts comic strip, the beagle Snoopy in a space suit and helmet.
+From the Peanuts comic strip, the lovable beagle Snoopy in a space suit and helmet carrying a Flight Safety pack.
 Peanuts creator Charles Schulz gave his full blessing to NASA for Snoopy to be adopted as the mascot for the Manned Flight Awareness (MFA) Program.
 MFA used Snoopy as a "spokesperson" to emphasize such topics as flight safety and good quality control during spacecraft manufacturing.

 The Apollo X LM crew of Commander Tom Stafford and Gene Cernan named their Lunar Module Snoopy partly to bring greater recognition to the MFA program.
 In the same spirit, Apollo X Command Module Pilot John Young named his spacecraft Charlie Brown.